Image by cbenjasuwan courtesy of FreeDigitalPhotos.net

 He turned then, to me and asked, “were you ever in Algiers, Arthur?”

 “Yes.
 Yes I was once.”

 “And what thought you of it?”

-His eyes were burning, perhaps it was just the candle light, but suddenly there was fire in his eyes all at once.
+His eyes were burning, perhaps it was just the candle light, but it seemed there was fire in his eyes all at once.

 “I thought it to be like many other places.
 It was too hot, and there were too many people.
 The marketplace when I was there was chaos Sir.
 Absolute chaos.”

 The Captain laughed but it was a convulsion, there was no joy in it.

 “You speak so finely Arthur, you must forgive me.
 I do like to hear you talk lad, it amuses me to hear you.”
 His chuckling continued for a while, like the aftershock of an earthquake.